 If you are a custodial parent wishing to move or a non-custodial parent facing the effects of a proposed move, you should familiarize yourself with Colorado’s child relocation laws.
-The child relocation attorneys at Troxell Law can guide you through the child relocation guidelines as they apply to you to ensure your rights are respected.
+The Garfield County child relocation attorneys can guide you through the child relocation guidelines as they apply to you to ensure your rights are respected.

 Compassionate yet aggressive when fighting for your parental rights.